Terms and Conditions for the

 - Maximum eligibility is limited to six consecutive regular semesters (Fall and Spring only).

-- Eligibility ceases once a bachelor’s degree is received.
+- Eligibility ceases once a bachelor’s degree is obtained or the student begins a Professional/Graduate program.

 - Renewal eligibility for subsequent years will be determined at the end of each Spring semester.
 Warning notices may be issued if the student goes below the 3.0 mark at the end of the Fall Semester.